JamesInDigital/miyooDoomdeh/README.md

 # miyooDoomdeh
-Sets up folder structure and config files for Doom Wads (with companion deh files) for Miyoo Mini+
+Sets up folder structure and config files for Doom Wads (with companion deh files) for Miyoo Mini+ USE AT YOUR OWN CAUTION.
+Keep backups of the Wads/Dehs in case something goes wrong when the roms are being moved into folders, though I've never had an issue.

 THE SHORT:
 Doom wads/dehs in doom folder.
 Doom II wads/dehs in doom2 folder.
 Run python file.
 Copy Roms and Saves folder into root of Miyoo Mini.